PedroGFonseca/donation_management_with_podio/documentation/concepts/person.md

 ### System Fields
 - **Created Date** (Date): When this person record was created
 - **Last Updated** (Date): Most recent modification
+- **System Messages** (Text Area): Automated log of system actions, status changes, and manual overrides
+  - **Automation examples**: "Status auto-updated to 'Lost touch' - no activity for 6+ months", "Status auto-updated to 'In touch' - new Need created"
+  - **Manual override examples**: "Status manually changed from 'Lost touch' to 'In touch' by [User] - Reason: Recent phone contact confirmed", "Priority manually updated from Medium to High by [User] - Reason: Urgent medical need identified"

 ## Rules
 - Person Name should be unique when provided to prevent duplicate records